Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Introduction

-To advance IAD research toward unified and zero-/few-shot paradigms, there exists an urgent need for datasets that encompass substantially broader industrial categories and defect typologies.
-To address these limitations and propel IAD datasets into a new era, we introduce Real-IAD Variety, a large-scale benchmark that represents a significant advancement in the field.
-As illustrated in Figure~\ref{fig:teaser} and Figure~\ref{fig:statistic}, this dataset substantially expands the scope of IAD data collection, featuring 160 categories spanning 28 industries, 24 material types, and 22 color variations, with a total of 198,960 images accompanied by pixel-level annotations.
-The category count of Real-IAD Variety is approximately 5.3 times that of Real-IAD~\cite{realiad}, the previously largest IAD dataset.
-By dramatically increasing defect type diversity, Real-IAD Variety becomes the first multi-industry IAD dataset, thereby overcoming the inherent constraints of prior benchmarks for unified and zero-/few-shot evaluation.
+\gbb{To bridge this gap and propel IAD research} toward unified and zero-/few-shot paradigms, \gbb{there is an urgent requirement for benchmarks} that encompass substantially broader industrial categories and defect typologies.
+In this paper, we introduce Real-IAD Variety, a large-scale benchmark that represents a significant advancement in the field.
+As illustrated in Figs.~\ref{fig:typical_samples}, ~\ref{fig:teaser} and~\ref{fig:statistic}, this dataset substantially expands the scope of IAD data collection, featuring 160 categories spanning 28 industries, 24 material types, 22 color variations and {\gbb{27 defect types}, \gbb{culminating in} a total of \gbb{198,950} images with high-fidelity pixel-level annotations.
+The category count of Real-IAD Variety is approximately 5.3 times that of \gbb{its predecessor}, Real-IAD~\cite{realiad}, making it the first truly multi-industry benchmark that overcomes the constraints of prior datasets for unified and zero-/few-shot evaluation.

-Real-IAD Variety provides comprehensive coverage across 28 industries, including electrical manufacturing, transportation equipment, and cultural products, addressing the industry diversity gap present in Real-IAD, which primarily focuses on multi-view detection challenges.
-In contrast, existing datasets such as VisA~\cite{visa} and MVTec AD~\cite{mvtec} predominantly target narrower industrial sectors.
-Furthermore, Real-IAD Variety is designed to reflect real-world industrial requirements by incorporating 24 material types—including composite materials, metals, plastics, wood, and ceramics—offering substantially broader and more practical material representation compared to the limited ranges in Real-IAD~\cite{realiad}, VisA~\cite{visa}, and MVTec AD~\cite{mvtec}.

-The introduction of Real-IAD Variety not only augments training data diversity but also enables systematic investigation of the generalization capabilities of state-of-the-art (SOTA) IAD methods.
-We establish comprehensive benchmarks across three critical IAD settings: (1) multi-class unsupervised anomaly detection, (2) multi-view anomaly detection, and (3) zero-/few-shot anomaly detection.
-These settings are designed to reflect the diverse challenges encountered in real-world IAD applications, providing a rigorous framework for performance evaluation.
-Through extensive experimentation, we identify two key findings:

-First, a substantial increase in category count leads to significant performance degradation in multi-class unsupervised anomaly detection (MUAD) methods, revealing that current MUAD algorithms exhibit limited scalability with respect to category diversity.
-For instance, as demonstrated in Table~\ref{tab3}, when the category count increases from 30 to 60, 100, and finally 160, existing algorithms experience a performance decline of 10$–$30\%.

-Second, zero-/few-shot learning approaches demonstrate greater robustness to category count variations, and when the number of categories exceeds a certain threshold, their performance surpasses that of MUAD methods.
-As shown in Table~\ref{tab4}, pre-trained vision-language zero-/few-shot anomaly detection models maintain nearly consistent performance regardless of category count.